veera-dao/veera-core-crx-packager/README.md

 ## Versioning

 Versioning occurs automatically.
 The first time an extension is packaged, it receives the version number `1.0.0`.
 When uploaded, that version number along with other metadata is stored in DynamoDB.
 Subsequent packagings increment the last component of the version number by one.

-## S3 Credentials

-Uploading to S3 requires that you create appropriately provisioned AWS credentials.
-Once provisioned, you can make your credentials accessible to this script via [`aws-vault`](https://github.com/brave/devops/wiki/Developing-With-AWS-Access-Keys#aws-access-key-management).

 ## Troubleshooting